hyc0812/solidity-essentials/README.md

 References:

-[MyBlog](https://dev.to/yongchanghe/tutorial-play-with-an-auction-demo-based-on-erc721-3kpb) explanation for using EnglishAuction and testing (haven't been published).
+[MyBlog](https://dev.to/yongchanghe/tutorial-play-with-an-auction-demo-based-on-erc721-3kpb) explanation for using EnglishAuction and testing.

 [examples](https://solidity-by-example.org/)